-The Dentist Will Discuss Your Dental Crown Material and Type Options
+The Dentist Will Discuss Dental Crown Fitted Material Options

 A number of types of crowns exist, both in the materials the crowns are made of and how the dental crown itself is structured.
 Some of the material types crowns can be made out of include: